rynan4818/MediocreMapAssistant2/README.md

 This is a "fork" of [MediocreMapper by squeaksies](https://github.com/squeaksies/MediocreMapper) which is a "fork" of [EditSaberEnhanced by permissionBRICK](https://github.com/permissionBRICK/EditSaberEnhanced) which is a "fork" of  [EditSaber by Ikeiwa](https://github.com/Ikeiwa/EditSaber).
 Previously assisting with EditSaberEnhanced, I made this mediocre thing as a set of feature additions on EditSaberEnanced.

 ## Supports the new BeatSaver schema
+If you find any bugs please complain to `williums#0001`, this is all their fault.

 # MediocreMapper changelog
 ## No longer maintained